jcbjoe/jemplater/README.md

-# Templater
+# Jemplater

-A super simple CLI for generating files from templates.
+A utility package for compiling template files using Jinja2 and JSON/YAML variable files